git/git.github.io/Outreachy-21-Microprojects.md

 what `git describe --dirty` says when run in the submodule directory in that state.

-Fix `git diff` to use the same definition of dirtyness for such a submodule directory (or the other way around).
+Fix `git diff` to use the same definition of dirtiness for such a submodule directory (or the other way around).
 [[cf](https://lore.kernel.org/git/xmqqo8m1k542.fsf@gitster.c.googlers.com)]